logichub/brande-help-center/section-7-agency/set-up-agency-workspace.md

 6. Review the analysis and click **Save Analysis**
 7. Click **Save** to finalize the Brand Profile

 Repeat this for every client brand.

-[NEEDS REVIEW: whether onboarding wizard (`/onboard`) applies to subsequent brands or if you use Brand Profile page directly]
+Each new brand is created at `/brand/create` (name + logo) and immediately routed into `/onboard` to collect Brand DNA.
+The Brand Profile page edits name and logo only — use the onboarding wizard whenever you need to update full Brand DNA.

 ## Step 4: Set Up Team Access